apify/apify-docs/sources/platform/integrations/programming/webhooks/actions.md

 | `X-Apify-Webhook-Dispatch-Id` | Apify id            |
 | `X-Apify-Request-Origin`   | Apify origin           |

-### Description
+## Description

-Description is an optional string that you can add to the webhook.
-It serves for your information, it is not send with the http request when the webhook is dispatched.
+The description is an optional string that you can add to the webhook.
+It serves for your information and is not sent with the HTTP request when the webhook is dispatched.

-### Available variables
+## Available variables

 | Variable    | Type   | Description                                                                         |
 |-------------|--------|-------------------------------------------------------------------------------------|